biocypher/biocypher/docs/tutorial.md

 (tutorial)=
 # BioCypher Tutorial - Basics
-The main purpose of BioCypher is to facilitate the pre-processing of biomedical data to save development time in the maintainance of curated knowledge graphs and to allow the simple and efficient creation of task-specific lightweight knowledge graphs in a user-friendly and biology-centric fashion.
+The main purpose of BioCypher is to facilitate the pre-processing of biomedical data to save development time in the maintenance of curated knowledge graphs and to allow the simple and efficient creation of task-specific lightweight knowledge graphs in a user-friendly and biology-centric fashion.